Job Costing Software for Small Contractors

 | Total estimate | $22,000 |

-But the real job may end up like this:
+That looks clean and reassuring.
+But the real job often ends up looking more like this:

 | Actual cost item | Original plan | Actual result |